DKISTDC/dkist/docs/topic_guides/loading.rst

 Loading and Working with Level One Data
 =======================================

-As we saw in the :ref:`downloading-fits` section, once we have an ASDF file representing a DKIST dataset it can be loaded with `dkist.Dataset`.
+As we saw in the :ref:`dkist:topic-guides:downloading-fits` section, once we have an ASDF file representing a DKIST dataset it can be loaded with `dkist.Dataset`.
 The `dkist.Dataset` class provides access to all the components of the dataset, and is a slightly customised `ndcube.NDCube` object, so all functionality provided by ndcube is applicable to the ``Dataset`` class.

 This section of the guide will cover things specifc to the `~dkist.Dataset` class, but will not cover the basics which are in the `ndcube documentation <https://docs.sunpy.org/projects/ndcube>`__.